open-metadata/docs-v1/README.md

 Use this tag to show images, videos, GIFs or CodeBlocks to provide additional information for the step.
 Add the tags for images, videos, GIFs or CodeBlocks between opening and closing tags.

+### 5. extraContent

+Tag to add some extra information in between two steps.
+Add it in between two `step` tags.

 Example:

 {% stepsContainer %}